About Us

 (Pictured - KCS Exact DS0001)

-As a result of the amalgamation of the 3 cream dilutions and the duns the company name was obviously no longer appropriate and in 2003 was changed by member vote to the United Palomino White Buckskin and Dun Association Ltd (UPWBDA).
+As a result of the amalgamation of the 3 cream dilutions and the duns, the company name was obviously no longer appropriate.
+In 2003 it was duly changed by member vote to the United Palomino White Buckskin and Dun Association Ltd (UPWBDA).

 Silvers and Champagnes: